 Westerns loved the title The Man from… One thinks of the man from Laramie, of course, but there were also men from Bitter Ridge, Dakota, Del Rio, Galveston, Guntown, Hell's River, Salinas, Snowy River, Texas, Utah, loads more, even from God’s Country.

-Maybe after a couple of less than stunning Westerns, Glenn Ford wanted to recapture the magic of The Man from Colorado of 1948.
+Maybe after a couple of rather less than stunning Westerns, Glenn Ford wanted to recapture the magic of The Man from Colorado of 1948.

 Great Western actor

-This one is too early to be a Western by some purists’ standards but actually, although it’s supposedly set in the 1830s, it’s a real Western alright.
+This one is too early to be a 'proper' Western by some purists’ standards but actually, although it’s supposedly set in the 1830s, it’s a real Western alright.
 Johnny Stroud (Ford) is branded a coward for having being chosen by lot to ride out of the Alamo before the massacre to protect the families of the besieged men.
 He is too late and so embarks on a voyage of vengeance to kill the leader of the guerrilla band, Jess Wade (good outlaw name), played by perennial villain Victor Jory, who burned his farm and killed his family.
 These marauders dress up as Mexicans and what could be sneakier than that?

 At least someone believes Glenn isn't a coward